cnescatlab/sonarqube-catlab/README.md

     * CNES Quality Profiles for Java, Python, C and C++
     * CNES Quality Gate (set as default)

-This is made to be used in conjunction with a pre-configured sonar-scanner image that embeds all necessary tools: [lequal/sonar-scanner](https://github.com/lequal/sonar-scanner)
+_This image is made to be used in conjunction with a pre-configured sonar-scanner image that embeds all necessary tools: [lequal/sonar-scanner](https://github.com/lequal/sonar-scanner).
+It is, however, not mandatory to use it._

 ## User guide